ural2205/bezopas/README.md

-EasyScan is a Python script that analyzes the security of a given website by inspecting its HTTP headers and DNS records.
+SCAN is a Python script that analyzes the security of a given website by inspecting its HTTP headers and DNS records.
 The script generates a security report with recommendations for addressing potential vulnerabilities.

 ## Test Cases